jhderojasUVa/UVa_Components/menu/README.md

 ux/navegacion.pdf (navigation workflow)
 ```

+For the version 2 I don't have anything above only a PSD file.

 ### PC/TV size (big)

 This work as commented before.

+I supouse that v2 it's what I have.

 ### Tablet/Mobile (medium)

 It will show a typical hamburger menu.

+No version for version 2.

 ## UI - Element